 Solicitors holding up house sale

 Conveyancing solicitors have to juggle a number of different cases.
 If you’re keen to speed up your house sale, it’s important to work closely with your conveyancer and ensure you’re both proactive in pushing the sale through to completion.

 Difficulty obtaining a mortgage

 Mortgage lenders are becoming increasingly cautious in the face of high inflation rates and lower customer affordability levels.
-As a result, they may ask for additional information to help them decide whether or not to make you a formal mortgage offer.
-This extra due diligence takes time and can cause delays to the house sale process.
+As a result, they may ask for additional information.
+This will help them decide whether they’re able to make you a mortgage offer.
+If extra due diligence is needed, it can cause delays to the house sale process.

 It is currently estimated that around 25% of failed sales are due to buyers being unable to secure a mortgage.